ndrewpacheco/bass-note-tutor/README.md

 For more information, refer to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-### How To Use The Tutor
+## How to Use the Tutor

+Bass Note Tutor provides an interactive learning experience.
+Here's how to make the most of it:

-The application initially prompts the user with a musical question involving a random note on the bass clef.
-The user then uses interactive *neck* to choose the correct answer.
+1. **Musical Questions**: The application will present you with a musical question involving a random note on the bass clef.

+2. **Interactive Neck**: Use the interactive "neck" to choose the correct answer.
+Click or interact with the notes on the neck to select your answer.

-Once the user determines the correct answer, they are able to move on to another question.
-The user can also change the note format from flats to sharps if desired.
+3. **Changing Note Format**: If you prefer, you can change the note format from flats to sharps or vice versa.
+This allows you to practice both notations.

+4. **Progress and Challenges**: After determining the correct answer, you can move on to another question.
+Track your progress and challenges as you continue to learn and improve your bass clef note knowledge.

 ### Tools Used